wjin0352/mymetisd3/class08/README.md

 }

 ```
-The result is something much more similar to observable.

 ## Lab, Obesrvable Time
 Ok, now that we've done this locally, check out the Observable notebook I made for it.
 I want you to fork it, and get it to work by ->